sini/nixkraken/docs/src/dev/docs.md

 _Please refer to the [official mdBook documentation](https://rust-lang.github.io/mdBook/format/configuration/index.html) for further details about configuration options and behavior._

-In addition to the `book.toml` file, there is a `book.toml.nix-build.patch` file which is used when building using the [Nix derivation](#nix-derivation).
-This is required since the Nix build sandbox does not allow network access and the `linkcheck` renderer tries to check external links by default.
-Therefore, when building, the patch is applied against `book.toml` to disable external links checking (internal links are still validated).

 ### Customization

 mdBook allows to include arbitrary additional CSS and JS files using respectively the `additional-css` and `additional-js` options of the `html` renderer.
 These settings enable to further customize mdBook behavior without having to write Rust code.